I was flattered to be interviewed by Lane Kennedy, the co-leader of the San Francisco Mompreneurs group and featured as the June Mompreneur.

 Pick a sleep method and stick to it!
 The consistency and ritual has really worked for both my daughter and I, and has allowed me time and space to bring the business alive.
 Something I could not have done if I was working full time.

 Get support!
 You are not alone and there is a powerful network of other mompreneurs if you need to brainstorm or ask questions.
-I also have a nanny one day a week for 6 hours which is invaluable in enabling me to work with my Small Business Coaching clients and writing more books.
+I also have a nanny one day a week for six hours which is invaluable in enabling me to write more books.

 Oh, and also… open ended question… any insight or advice for other mamas?